DiwanshuVerma/DiwanshuVerma/README.md

 - Full-stack developer from India
 - Focused on building scalable web applications
 - This GitHub showcases my personal projects, experiments, and ongoing learning
-- Let's talk, if you are working on something real diwanshu63019@gmail.com
+- Let's talk, if you are working on something interesting diwanshu63019@gmail.com

 <!---
 DiwanshuVerma/DiwanshuVerma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.